alexpool670/Value-and-risks-of-experiementation/README.md

 ### **2. "False Positives and False Discovery Rates are High"**
 - **Misconception**: Because false positives occur, A/B test results are often seen as unreliable.
 - **Reality**:
-  - False positives and high FDRs are typically the result of **poor methodology**, not an inherent flaw in A/B testing itself.
+  - High False positives rates and high FDRs are typically the result of **poor methodology**, not an inherent flaw in A/B testing itself.
 Common issues include:
     - **Peeking**: Checking results repeatedly and stopping the test early when significance is reached.
     - **P-Hacking**: Testing multiple hypotheses or metrics without proper correction.
     - **Inadequate Sample Sizes**: Running tests with insufficient power to detect meaningful effects.